-Electronic systems composed from sensors, embedded processors and memory blocks are everywhere from household appliances via transportation systems to utilities and production plants.
-Failure of such systems will, in many areas of application, cause human life and huge financial losses.
-Hence making such systems ”safe” has become a major issue in science and technology.
-Typically, ”reliability” refers to specific hardware units and their faulty behavior. ”Safety” may include aspects not only of failure, but also of misuse. ”Security” is related to the more or less criminal misuse of electronic systems. ”Dependability” somehow is the top-level term incorporating all such aspects.
-If applied to hardware, ”dependability” typically includes system extensions that can detect and correct fault and errors.
+Electronic systems composed of embedded processors and memories are everywhere from household appliances via transportation systems to utilities and production plants.
+Failures of such systems, in many areas of application, can cause human life and huge financial losses.
+Hence, making such systems reliable has become a major issue in science and technology.
+Typically, the reliability refers to specific hardware units and their faulty behavior.
+Dependability is somehow the top-level term incorporating all safety and reliability aspects.
+If applied to hardware, the dependability typically includes system extensions that can detect, correct, and tolerate errors.
 We can assume that a system is highly dependable, if it is fail-safe.
+The detailed list of course topics includes:

 - Defects, Faults, Errors, and Failures,